aery32/aery32-refguide/source/build_system.rst

     make re

 The above command recompiles only the files from the project root.
 It does not recompile the Aery32 library, because that would be ridiculous.
 If you also want to recompile the Aery32 library use ``make reall``.
+There's also ``cleanall`` that cleans the Aery32 folder in addition to the project's root.

 .. note::